 10 Tips for New Debaters

 Nobody can master everything from the beginning and if you’ve never debated in your life, things are not easy to get started with.
-Below are 10 quick tips to remember and can go along with the newbies in every debate.
+Below are 10 quick tips to discover how to debate effectively and can go along with the newbies in every debate.

 #1 – Preparation is the key – Research the topic a lot beforehand to get not just background information, but also confidence.
-This can help novice debaters understand the issues better to draft their arguments, find evidence and avoid going down rabbit holes.
+This can help novice debaters understand the issues better to be good rebuttal starters, then draft their arguments, find evidence, and avoid going down rabbit holes.
 Every debater should outline everything in points (ideally 3 points for 3 arguments) to better arrange ideas and see the ‘big picture’ of their speech.

 #2 – Keep everything on topic – One of the sins of debating is going off track, as it wastes valuable speaking time and weakens the argument.
 Pay attention to the outlines and main points to make sure they follow the topic and address the right problems.

-#3 – Make your points with examples – Having examples makes people see things more clearly, like this example below…
+#3 – Make your points with examples – Having examples makes your debate sentences more convincing, and also, people see things more clearly, like this example below…

 #4 – Try to think like the opponents – While revising ideas, think of points the opposition may pose.
 Identify a few and write down a mind map of rebuttals that you could offer if they do end up making those points.